 Tooltips are text labels that appear when the user hovers over, focuses on, or touches an element on the screen.

-Avoid:Tooltips shouldn't be used on disabled elements, such as buttons.
+Do not use tooltips for disabled elements, such as buttons.
 It should be clear to the user why the button is disabled, without the tooltip needing to be revealed first.

 In some cases you may need the tooltip element to exist outside of the element it is a tooltip for, in which case you can use the